Jam jar Christmas – how to decorate with garden clippings

 Tea lights inside jam jars are probably the safest form of open flame you can have.
 But be sensible – don’t leave them unattended, and use the glass to keep the flame away from the flammable materials.
 The jam jar Christmas decorations on our mantelpiece vary in how flammable they are.
 I’d suggest battery tea lights for the frondy fennel, for example, while the rosemary jar has shorter stems, so should be fine with a live flame.

-I bought the mini baubles and wooden star silhouettes a few years ago from Cox & Cox.
-They still stock them, but you could use any mini baubles.
+I bought the mini baubles and wooden star silhouettes a few years ago from a company called Cox & Cox.
+They probably still stock similar things, but you could use any mini baubles.
 And the fairy lights are a short string of battery-operated lights like these.

 Try it with the video: